 - Transcript support for playing back with closed-captioning text overlays which is useful to enhance understanding, to watch in public while sound is muted, or to scan through the transcript and click/jump to specific moments in the voodle (Figure 12)

 - Juicybits playback allows a search query/group to be conjoined into one video and played as a single stream.
 So if you search for voodles in the pool with #mydog, you can watch a single playback of a video that shows all videos with #mydog as a hashtag.
 Imagine queries for “sales account X, in last 72 hrs”, or “status of operations Y, in last 7 days”.
 This feature’s usability is being improved, but the basics are in place now.

 We learned a ton about the friction of SSO with Slack.
-To our surprise (but now seems self-evident) Slack is very hard to administer, and our beta testers all requested other options for signing in to Voodle: Google, Zoom, and Ad-Hoc networks built from scratch, especially for quick testing of Voodle.
+To our surprise, Slack is very hard to administer, and our beta testers all requested other options for signing in to Voodle.
+Now, there’s Google, Zoom, and Ad-Hoc networks built from scratch, especially for quick testing of Voodle.
 We quickly added a few additional features that “de-tangled” us from Slack dependencies: